ChapelR/custom-macros-for-sugarcube-2/readme.md

 ### Passage Tags

-`startcycles`: Initializes all cycles, setting all of their turns to `0`.
+`resetcycles`: Initializes all cycles, setting all of their turns to `0`.
 Similar in function to `<<resetallcycles>>`.
 The default name of the tag can be changed via the options object.

 `pausecycles`: Prevents all cycles from collecting a turn on the tagged passage.
 The default name of the tag can be changed via the options object.